 The Shelter Tent

-Artist: Ed Hart and sound artist
+Artists: Ed Hart and sound artist

 The Tribal Tent

-Artists: Karen Godwin plus BLAG artists
+Artists: Karen Godwin and Debbie Scrivener

-The Well Being Tent
+The Well-Being Tent

-Artists: Wendy Markham, Ally Butler, Jen Chamberlain, Di Birch, Lizzie Burns.
+Artists: Wendy Markham, Ally Butler, Jen Chamberlain, Di Birch, Lizzie Burns

 The project was funded by Arts Council England.